-Consistent with the Company's Manual on Corporate Governance, the Company's Board is authorized to declare dividends.
+Consistent with the Revised Corporation Code of the Philippines (Republic Act No. 11232) and the Company's Manual on Corporate Governance, the Company's Board is authorized to declare dividends.
 A cash dividend declaration does not require any further approval from the Company's shareholders.
 A stock dividend declaration requires the further approval of shareholders representing not less than two-thirds of the Company's outstanding capital stock.
 Dividends may be declared only from unrestricted retained earnings.